 How Long Is the Shelf Life?

 One question that is tossed around most often in regards to this large can is how long it is going to last.
 If you have a large stock of food, you don’t want it to go bad.
+We also need to save our resources so it won’t go to waste.

 No one wants to waste money, time, or space on emergency prep.

-Normally, these foods are good for at least a several months.
+Normally, these foods are good for at least several months.
 You should always check the labels on your products, in case the timeline varies significantly.

 Now, if you open up a can but don’t finish the contents or if you need to split the can into smaller portion sizes, you can do this.
 As long as you have other containers — such as food saver bags or canning supplies — you can scoop out the remnants of the food and divide them into smaller sizes.